OSHAA 30-Hours Diploma in Child Development Oppositional Defiant Disorder

 • Positive Impact on Child Outcomes

-Contribute meaningfully to the emotional wellbeing, academic progress, and social development of children exhibiting oppositional behaviour.
+Contribute to improved emotional wellbeing, learning progress, and social development in children with behavioural difficulties.

-The OSHAA 30-Hours Diploma in Child Development – Oppositional Defiant Disorder (ODD) is designed for individuals who work with or care for children and wish to develop specialised knowledge and practical skills in managing challenging behaviour.
-This course is particularly suitable for:
+The OSHAA 30-Hours Diploma in Child Development – Oppositional Defiant Disorder (ODD) is designed for individuals working with or caring for children who want to develop practical skills to manage challenging behaviour in line with OSHAA-based standards.

 • Teachers and Teaching Assistants